Working in the Blue Light Sector

 4. Drones:

-Hardware and software used by dispatch centers to manage emergency calls, track the location of response teams, and optimize resource allocation.
+State-of-the-art hardware and software solutions that enable dispatch centers to efficiently manage emergency calls, track the locations of response teams, and allocate resources optimally—all in real time.

 6. Mobile Data Terminals (MDTs):

-Installed in emergency vehicles to provide officers with access to vital information, including incident reports, maps, and communication with dispatch.
+Installed in emergency vehicles, these rugged devices provide responders with instant access to vital information such as incident reports, maps, and communication links with dispatch, improving response times and decision-making accuracy.

 7. Electronic Medical Records (EMR) Systems: